sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 T-Mobile has monthly 4G plans that range from $30/mo - $70/mo.
 Note: the plans offer data at 'up to' 4G speeds.
 Xenia found her data a little slow, and especially unreliable in moving vehicles, but overall it was good enough for email/FB/Twitter.
-T-mobile will remind you monthly through text messages to renew your plan.
-If you choose not to renew, your plan is automatically converted to a pay-as-you-go plan, and you pay for calls/texts with any leftover balance in your T-mobile account.
-Your phone number will expire 3 months after renewal, so you can keep it until next co-op, if you are returning to the US.
+T-Mobile will remind you monthly through text messages to renew your plan.
+If you choose not to renew, your plan is automatically converted to a pay-as-you-go plan, and you pay for calls/texts with any leftover balance in your T-Mobile account.
+Your phone number will expire 3 months after renewal, so you can keep it until your next co-op term, if you are returning to the US.

 AT&T might also offer good options for pay-as-you-go plans.

-Simple mobile is also very good if you don't care about data speeds.
+[Simple Mobile](http://www.simplemobile.com/) is also very good if you don't care about data speeds.
 They have a fixed price, pay up front, no hidden fees.
 We've never had problems with the voice or texting service.
 They have unlimited to 52 countries for $10 extra. (but you don't need it if you just call Canada - read on) They limit